Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Threat Model and Limitations

 \subsection{Limitations}

-\textbf{Dependence on the published \ac{SEM} imagery:} Despite our best attempts at noise reduction, the analysis remains in part tied to the quality, \eg, contrast and spatial resolution, of the \ac{SEM} images in the public dataset.
+\textbf{Dependence on the published \ac{SEM} imagery:} Despite our best attempts at noise reduction, the analysis remains in part tied to the type (\eg, backside) and quality (\eg, contrast and spatial resolution) of the \ac{SEM} images in the public dataset.
 When we report that two functionally different cells are indistinguishable, this statement is strictly with respect to the available imagery and the image processing primitives we employ.
 It does not imply a fundamental impossibility of distinguishing the cells under all conceivable imaging conditions.
 Yet, since we emphasize noise rejection in the process, not all imaging conditions limit us.

 \textbf{Higher-resolution and process-sensitive imaging techniques:} Techniques exist that can reveal process- and doping-related differences beyond simple geometric layout (for example, methods that make dopant contrasts visible in electron microscopy~\cite{DBLP:conf/ches/SugawaraSFTHSF14}).
 Such approaches can, in principle, disambiguate some of the cells that appear identical in our dataset.
-However, obtaining uniformly high-quality, dopant-sensitive \ac{SEM} imagery across an entire die is expected to be extremely costly and operationally challenging.
-It presumably requires more intensive sample preparation, specialized imaging conditions, longer microscope time, and more sacrificial samples.
-Because the public dataset represents a pragmatic balance between per sample cost and inspection coverage, and because our focus is on practical, scalable inspection workflows, these advanced imaging techniques are beyond the scope of the present study.
+However, obtaining uniformly high-quality dopant-sensitive \ac{SEM} imagery across an entire die is expected to be costly and operationally challenging, and therefore falls beyond the scope of the present study, which targets cost-effective, scalable inspection workflows.

 \textbf{Process and mask deviations outside cell substitution:} We do not model adversaries that alter wafer processing parameters, mask alignment strategies, or mask-level features that are not representable as simple cell substitution from the same library.
 While such attacks may be powerful, they frequently require noticeable deviations from standard foundry practice or more extensive collusion and instrumentation and thus fall outside the restricted adversary model we analyze.